-Rare earths have a distinct chemical advantage over competing phosphate reduction products because of their natural affinity for elemental phosphorus.
+Rare earths have a distinct chemical advantage over competing phosphate reduction products because of their natural affinity for phosphate.

-In the ground, cerium and lanthanum exist naturally in a mineral complexes, most often in conjunction with phosphorus, to which they are preferentially attracted.
-This cerium/lanthanum mineral is called rhabdophane: (Ce,La)PO4.
+In the ground, cerium and lanthanum exist naturally in mineral complexes, most often in conjunction with phosphate, to which they are preferentially attracted.
+This cerium/lanthanum mineral is called rhabdophane: (Ce,La)PO4•H2O.